anduleh/anduleh/README.md

 ## Hello World!
 I'm Andrew Li 👋

-I am a Site Reliability Engineer at Microsoft working on backend messaging services for Microsoft Teams.
+I am a Site Reliability Engineer at Microsoft who works on backend messaging services for Microsoft Teams.
 I am also a certified Solutions Architect for Amazon Web Services, Microsoft Azure, and Google Cloud Platform.

 ## 📘 About Me